AtiqulHaque/atiqulhaque/README.md

 ## 👋 Hi, I’m Atik

-Born and raised in Bangladesh 🇧🇩 — I’ve always been more curious about how things work than what’s written in textbooks.
-While formal education had its place, I truly found my passion when I discovered computers and programming.
+Born and raised in Bangladesh—a land full of color, chaos, and stories.
+From an early age, I was more drawn to curiosity than classrooms.
+While I did go through the traditional education system, my real learning started when I discovered computers.

-I'm a Software Architect and Team Lead with a deep love for system design, scalable architecture, and building impactful software solutions.
-Over the years, I’ve led high-performing teams and worked on projects that serve millions of users.

-🔧 I specialize in:
-- Distributed systems
-- Microservices
-- Scalable architecture
-- API integrations
-- Performance optimization

-💬 I’m also actively involved in the Bangladeshi tech community, where I enjoy sharing knowledge and learning from others.

-When I’m not coding, you’ll find me hanging out with friends, reminiscing about the good old days, or spending quality time with my family.
-I’m the proud father of a beautiful prince and princess.
+Formal education never quite clicked with me, but technology?
+That was love at first sight.
+I was fascinated by how code could solve real-world problems.
+Over the years, that fascination turned into a passion, and that passion became my profession.
+I’ve always enjoyed diving deep into system design, architecture, and building scalable solutions that make an impact.

+Outside of work, I’m just a regular guy who loves spending time with friends, sharing laughs, and reminiscing about old hangout spots.
+Back in the day, you'd find me at our usual gathering places, talking tech, life, and everything in between.
+Some things change, but the love for good company and good conversations never fades.

+Right now, I’m based in Bangladesh, working as a Software Architect and Team Lead.
+I’ve had the privilege of working on large-scale systems, leading talented teams, and collaborating on projects that touch millions of lives.
+I’m also deeply involved in the local developer community—because I believe that knowledge grows best when it's shared.

+Above all, I’m a proud father.

-Always a proud Bangladeshi 🇧🇩
+And always, a proud Bangladeshi 🇧🇩.

----

 ### Connetc with me